-This course will fuse fieldwork with outdoor activities to give students the opportunity to explore real geographical contexts in an exciting and engaging way.
-The course allows students to get first hand experiences of a range of physical landscapes and processes and a unique insight into the interaction of people and the environment.
-Individuals undertaking the course will be encouraged to develop their team skills and individual motivation whilst involved in activities that promote a healthy lifestyle.
+This course combines geography fieldwork with outdoor activities to give students the opportunity to explore real geographical contexts in an exciting and engaging way.
+The course allows students to get first-hand experiences of a range of physical landscapes and processes and a unique insight into the interaction of people and the environment.

-You can include adventure activities in the course programme, further information is here.
+At our accredited adventure centres you can also include adventure activities in the course programme, further information is here.

 Example Timetable